pegasystems/pega-helm-charts/charts/backingservices/README.md

 Configuration                       | Usage
 ---                                 | ---
 `enabled`                           | Enable the Search and Reporting Service deployment as a backing service.
-`deploymentName`                    | The name of your SRS cluster.
-Resources created will be prefixed with this string.
-This is also the service name for SRS.
+`deploymentName`                    | Specify the name of your SRS cluster.
+Your deployment creates resources prefixed with this string.
+This is also the service name for the SRS.
-`srsRuntime`                        | This section defines the SRS service specific resource configuration options like image, replica count, cpu and memory resource settings etc.
+`srsRuntime`                        | Use this section to define specific resource configuration options like image, replica count, cpu and memory resource settings in the SRS.
-`elasticsearch`                     | Define the elasticsearch cluster configurations using this section.
-The chart from [Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) is used for provisioning the cluster.
+`elasticsearch`                     | Define the elasticsearch cluster configurations.
+The [Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) chart defines the values for elasticsearch provisioning in the cluster.
-`srsStorage.provisionInternalESCluster` | This setting when enabled will provision Elasticsearch cluster automatically with SRS runtime.
-Disable this to use an existing external ElasticSearch cluster with the SRS runtime.
+`srsStorage.provisionInternalESCluster` | Enable this parameter to provision an Elasticsearch cluster to be used with SRS.
+To use your own Elasticsearch service, disable this parameter and use the uncommented section to specify the connection details for your existing external ElasticSearch cluster that is available to your deployment that is using the SRS.

 Example: